 What Are the Symptoms of Pulmonary Arterial Hypertension?

-- Shortness of breath.
-At first with movement, but then at rest as the disease worsens.
+- Shortness of breath, first noticeable with exercise, but as the disease progresses, even during rest

-- Swelling of the feet, legs, belly and neck.
+- Swelling in the feet, legs, belly or neck

-- Rarely, patients will cough up blood or have a change in their voice.
+In rare cases, patients may cough up blood or have a change in their voices.